johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 highly saturated to less colourful, louder to quieter, etc., always feels like "losing something".
 But look away from your monitor for 10--20 seconds, then look again at the "less sharp" image --- wow, now it seems quite normal!
-Switch back to the 100% sharp version --- hmm, that's weird; now that seems too clinical in comparison, and I'm not even so sure anymore that it's "better"!
+Switch back to the 100% sharp version --- hmm, that's weird, now that seems too clinical in comparison, and I'm not even so sure anymore that it's "better"!

-Like I said, I don't want to suggest you what to experience exactly (I couldn't really do that, could I?); it's just good to be aware of these mechanisms, otherwise they can be quite perplexing and could cause you to keep chasing your tail, running around in circles, if you have no idea whatsoever what's going on, psychologically speaking.
+Like I said, I don't want to suggest you what to experience exactly (I couldn't really do that, could I?); it's just good to be aware of these mechanisms, otherwise they can be quite perplexing and could make running around in circles, psychologically speaking.

 ## Credits